Free-by-cyclic groups are conjugacy separable: Introduction

 In the base case of linearly growing monodromy, by \cite[Proposition~5.2.2]{AndrewMartino22} the corresponding free-by-cyclic group $G$ splits as a graph of groups with vertex groups of the form $F_v \times \Z$ where $F_v$ is a finite rank free group, and $\Z^2$-edge groups.
-The action on the Bass--Serre tree is 4-acylindrical.
+Such groups are called piecewise trivial suspensions (see \cref{sec:PTS}), and it is interesting to note that fundamental groups of graph manifolds are virtually piecewise trivial suspensions.
+Wilton and Zalesskii's combination theorem (see \cref{thm:combination-Wilon--Zalesskii}) was formulated to show that the fundamental groups of graph manifolds are conjugacy separable.
+Since the argument requires (profinite) 2-acylindricity, it is not applicable to free-by-cyclic groups with linearly growing monodromy: in general the action on the Bass--Serre tree is 4-acylindrical.

-Our strategy is to construct a virtually free quotient of $G$ for a given pair of non-conjugate elements so that the images remain non-conjugate.
+We therefore resort to a more direct approach.
+We construct a virtually free quotient of $G$ for a given pair of non-conjugate elements so that the images remain non-conjugate.
 Since virtually free groups are conjugacy separable, we may pass to a further finite quotient where the images are non-conjugate.

 The virtually free quotients arise through a \emph{vertex filling} procedure, which works by replacing each vertex group in the splitting of $G$ by an appropriate finite quotient, resulting in a graph of \emph{finite} groups with the same underlying graph as that of the original splitting of $G$, and such that $G$ maps onto the fundamental group of the new graph of groups.